MinateTina/SwiftUICoreDataSpendingTrackerMinate/README.md

 - UI Display with Credit Cards
 - Persisting Card Information with Core Data
+- Adding Card Transactions
   - Involving Photo Picker with UIViewControllerRepresentable
+  - One to Many Relationship Transactions

 ## Language and Tools ☕